-Products to be underwritten will be payment protection insurance or stand alone income protection, in which the benefits are payable in the event of loss of income or hospitalization, and hospitalization cover.
-As the Company is still building its insurance portfolio, for 2021 the only products underwritten in the Company's portfolio are payment protection insurance and stand alone income protection.
+During 2022, the products within the Insurance Technical Guidelines (FTR) to be underwritten were loss of income insurance, hospitalization cover and compensation for miscellaneous financial loss.
+As the Company is still building its insurance portfolio, for 2022 the only products underwritten in the Company's portfolio were loss of income insurance.

-During 2021 the Company underwrote business in Denmark, Finland, Germany, Ireland, Lithuania, Norway, Sweden and UK.
+During 2022 the Company underwrote business in Denmark, Finland, Germany, Ireland, Lithuania, Norway, Sweden and UK.
 The material geographic regions are considered to be Denmark and Sweden.